Site icon Voluntouring.org

 What type of accommodation can you provide?

-If you have any special dietary requirements, please let us know well in advance of your program so our local team can make arrangements for you.
-We do, however, need to stress the point that you should not expect to eat as you normally do at home.
-We will do our best to see that you are well taken care of, but also as a volunteer, there is a need to be flexible.
+If you have any special dietary requirements, please let the hosts know well in advance of your program so the local team can make arrangements.
+Please keep in mind that food will not be exactly the same as at home.
+The hosts will do their best to take care of you, but as a volunteer there is a need to be flexible.

 Volunteers’ program benefits

-Volunteers are able to leave their footsteps behind as they help out in Community.
-We offer:
+Volunteers are able to leave their footsteps behind as they help out in the community.
+The hosts offer:

-Volunteers are also able to learn a lot from the African Culture.
-Many volunteers have been able to make many new friends.
-Other volunteers have ended up making a relocation to permanently stay in Uganda.
+Volunteers are also able to learn a lot from African culture.
+Many volunteers make new friends, and some have even decided to relocate and stay in Uganda permanently.

 What to do in your free time